climech/grit/README.md

 ```
 $ grit check 5
 $ grit tree 5
  [x] Get groceries (5)
   ├──[x] Bread (6)
- ├──[x] Milk (7)
+  ├──[x] Eggs (8)
- └──[x] Eggs (8)
+  └──[x] Milk (7)
 ```

-The `tree` command prints a tree view rooted at the given node by following the links.
+The `tree` command prints out a tree rooted at the given node.
 When running `grit` without arguments, `tree` is invoked implicitly, defaulting to the current date node.

 ### Roots ###

 Some tasks are big—they can't realistically be completed in one day, so we can't associate them with a single date node.
 The trick is to create a root task and break it up into smaller subtasks.
 Then we can associate the subtasks with specific dates.

-To create a root, run `add` with the `-r` option:
+To create a root, run `add` with the `-r` flag:

 ```
 $ grit add -r Work through Higher Algebra - Henry S. Hall
 (9)
 ```

-We will be referencing this node a lot—it's a good idea to give it a unique alias.
+A math textbook should keep us occupied for a while!
+We will be referencing this node a lot—it's a good idea to give it an alias.
 We can always use aliases in place of numeric IDs.

 ```
 $ grit alias 5 textbook